swiftlang/swift-evolution/proposals/0138-unsaferawbufferpointer.md

 encoutered by avoiding array copies.
 Let's call this new type `Unsafe[Mutable]RawBufferPointer`.

-Any array can be viewed as `UnsafeRawBufferPointer`, and that raw view of the bytes can be used by any interface that expects a collection of `UInt8`:
+Any array could be viewed as `UnsafeRawBufferPointer`, and that raw view of the bytes could be used by any interface that expects a collection of `UInt8`.
+An new array method `withUnsafeBytes` could expose this raw view of the array as a sequence of bytes as follows:

 ```swift
 let intArray = [1, 2, 3]